openalea-incubator/adel/doc/user/manual.rst

 * :attr:`DELAIS_PHYLL_SEN_DISP <alinea.adel.plantgen.params.DELAIS_PHYLL_SEN_DISP>`:
   the time during which a fully senesced leaf on a non-elongated internode remains on the plant.
 * :attr:`DELAIS_REG_MONT <alinea.adel.plantgen.params.DELAIS_REG_MONT>`:
-  the time between the start of the regression and the bolting.
+  the time between the start of the regression and the start of MS elongation.
 * :attr:`TT_DEL_FHAUT <alinea.adel.plantgen.params.TT_DEL_FHAUT>`:
   the thermal time at which leaves on elongated internode disappear.
 * :attr:`FIRST_CHILD_DELAY <alinea.adel.plantgen.params.FIRST_CHILD_DELAY>`: